Meet Our Certified Hakomi Therapists.

 Mt.
 Vernon, 98273

-Mark Goodman, MA, LMHC, is a certified Hakomi therapist and Licensed Mental Health Counselor in the State of Washington where he has maintained a private practice for over 15 years.
-He was a faculty member at The Leadership Institute of Seattle (LIOS) in the MA degree program training future therapists, coaches, and consultants, and has taught Mindfulness-Based Stress Reduction (MBSR) classes.
-He was also a founding member of the Freedom Project bringing mindfulness and Nonviolent Communication (NVC) into Washington State Prisons.
-Mark has a deep appreciation for mindfulness and the capacity it has to help us live more authentically, consciously, and joyfully.
-For information about his practice, visit his website at mindfultherapycenter.com.
+Mark Goodman, MA, LMHC, is a certified Hakomi therapist and Licensed Mental Health Counselor in the State of Washington where he has maintained a private practice for over 20 years.
+He was a faculty member at The Leadership Institute of Seattle (LIOS) for 8 years in the MA degree program training future therapists, coaches, and consultants.
+He has also trained in and taught Mindfulness-Based Stress Reduction (MBSR) classes in the community.
+In the early years of his practice, he was a founding member of the Freedom Project whose stated mission was to help prisoners transition into peacemakers by bringing workshops on mindfulness and Nonviolent Communication (NVC) into Washington State Prisons.
+Mark has a BA in English and American Literature from Brown University as well as a MAT (MA of Teaching) from Tufts University.
+Before he was a therapist, Mark taught seventh, eighth and tenth grade English in two different middle and high schools in New Jersey.
+From that experience Mark carries a love for literature and archetypes and art and beauty and anything, really, that helps us touch soul and the deeper, more invisible realms of human experience.
+Mark also has developed through his own practice and sharing this practice with others, a deep appreciation for mindfulness and the capacity it has to help us live more authentically, consciously, and joyfully.
+For information about his practice, visit www.mindfultherapycenter.com.

-Liz Hunter, MA, LMFT, is a certified Hakomi therapist and teacher-in-training.
-She received her BS in Biology from Stanford University and her MA in Couples and Family Therapy from Seattle University, and is licensed in the State of Washington as a Marriage and Family Therapist.
+Liz Hunter, MA, LMFT, is a certified Hakomi therapist and teacher.
+She received her BS in Biology from Stanford University and her MA in Couples and Family Therapy from Seattle University and is licensed in the State of Washington as a Marriage and Family Therapist.
 She received training in Experiential Psychotherapy with Couples under Rob Fisher.
-Liz is also a certified Discernment Counselor through the Doherty Institute and has additional couples training in PACT, EFT, and Gottman.
-She loves nurturing connection through somatic and experiential methods, not only between partners but also within oneself.
-She maintains a teletherapy practice where she works with both couples and adult individuals.
+Liz is also a certified Discernment Counselor through the Doherty Institute and has additional couples training in the Psychobiological Approach to Couples Therapy (PACT), EFT, and Gottman.
+She loves nurturing connection through somatic and experiential methods.
+She maintains a teletherapy practice where she specializes in couples work.
 Liz offers a free half hour meet-and-greet session.
 For further information, please visit www.lizhuntercounseling.com.

 Lorrie Jones, MBSR, CHT, BSN, RYT, health educator and founder of Simple Serenity LLC, is a certified Hakomi therapist, a certified Mindfulness Based Stress Reduction specialist, and a Certified Counselor in the state of Washington.
 For 30 years, Lorrie has been providing education, consultation and coaching in support of women on their journey toward personal renewal and mindful living.
 In her lifetime, she has faced death twice, once from an eating disorder and once from a near-fatal car accident.
 From these experiences, Lorrie’s mindfulness practice enabled her to fully recover and view life from a place of learning and gratitude.
 In addition to her therapeutic work, Lorrie has written a series of guidebooks to support people with their healing.
 For more information, visit www.simpleserenity.com